Murder at the Gables: Frank's life after the murder

 Frank was found guilty of murder, although he was deemed to have been insane at the time of the shooting.
 The Judge ordered Frank to be sent to prison and he was admitted to Broadmoor on 9th June 1904.
 The “c” above his name in the admissions log (below) indicates that he was a child.

 According to the Broadmoor records, Frank was discharged on 22nd December 1906 when he was deemed to have “recovered”.
 However, newspaper reports from two years later (including the one from the Cambridge Independent Press, shown on the right) give Frank’s release date as December 1908, citing that he had been released by order of the Home Secretary.
-The reason for the discrepancy in the dates is not known but it is possible that Frank was moved from Broadmoor to a different institution before his final release.
+The reason for the discrepancy in the dates is not known but perhaps it was felt best that his early release should not be made public.

 Life After Prison

-In October 1914, whilst living in Bath, Frank signed up for military service.
+Onn 21st October 1914, whilst living in Bath, Frank signed up for military service in Newport, Wales.
 To the question, “Have you ever been sentenced to Penal Servitude or Imprisonment by the Civil Power?” he answered “no”.

-Frank had an exemplary service record, being described as “honest, sober, hard working and intelligent”.
-Many of Frank’s records can be viewed online, including letters written by him and his wife.
+Frank served in the Royal Garrison Artillery, under no. 47019 and had an exemplary service record until his discharge in 1920, being described as “honest, sober, hard working and intelligent”.
+He was promoted to Acting Sergeant on 30th September 1915 but relinquished this appointment upon returning from overseas in 1918.
+Many of Frank’s records can be viewed online at Ancestry, including letters written by him and his wife.

 Frank died in Lambeth in 1965, aged 76.
 His wife, Christiana died four years later.